LauraAllObe/wakatimeReadmeStats/README.md

 ### 4. Add the Stats Card to Your README

-In your `README.md`, add the following line wherever you want the card to appear:
+In your `README.md`, add the following line wherever you want the card to appear.

-If using directly:
+If using the url directly:
 ```md
 ![WakaTime Stats](YOUR_CUSTOM_VERCEL_URL)
 ```